Steelstone3/Open-Cookbook/full_edition/things_that_cluck/curry.md

 - Turn on the hob on a low heat
 - Let the chicken sizzle until the meat is white
 - Turn the chicken over until the meat is white
+- Peroidically add slices of butter until the vegetables are added

 ### Adding The Sauce